carehart/awesome-cf-compose/README.md

 (You can convert Docker Compose files to Kubernetes manifests using the free [kompose tool](https://kompose.io/).
 Also, recent versions of Docker now support deployment of compose files via [docker context](https://docs.docker.com/engine/context/working-with-contexts/) whether [into AWS ECS](https://docs.docker.com/engine/context/ecs-integration/) or [into Azure ACI](https://docs.docker.com/engine/context/aci-integration/).)

+And if you "don't" (or "can't") use compose files, you can still get value from most of the examples, as converting them to set the key/needed env vars in a Dockerfile instead would be trivial in most cases.

 So regard this project as a starting point for your further exploration, learning, and deployment, however it may be that you would run your containers.

 ## Contents